anyWareSculpture/sculpture-client/README.md

 * Launch without rebuild: `npm run launch`

+## Serial Emulator

+To test the sculpture client without a sculpture, we have a serial emulator which emulates basic behavior of the microcontrollers over virtual serial ports.

+### Curses interface

+The emulator has a curses interface where serial commands from the microcontrollers can be entered.
+It will automatically respond to `HELLO` messages, but any user input has to be entered by hand.
+The four ports opened (A, B, C, and M) corresponds to the strips and main (handshake) microcontroller.
+These can be activated by pressing F1-F4.
+When activated, input is sent over the corresponding serial port.

+To use:

+* Configuration:
+   * Set baud rate to 38400
+   * Make sure an initial HELLO is sent in serial-handshake
+* Run `./utilities/serial-emulator.js`

 ## Publish Chrome App

 * Make sure manifest.json has a bumped version number